What does the state of 2020 recruitment look like?

-Artificial Intelligence (AI) helps recruiters research talent pool availability based on specified certifications and specialties while making side by side comparisons between those with higher or lower years of experience.
+Healthcare sourcing goes beyond a traditional skill and key-word based search.
+Recruiters need to identify specializations, certifications, licenses, education, training and more.
+Artificial Intelligence (AI) helps recruiters research talent pool availability based on these specified criteria and specialties while making side by side comparisons between those with higher or lower years of experience.
 This can also help recruiters and hiring managers to identify changes that must be made to the job description, such as suitable qualifications, requirements or additional training protocols.

 IT & Tech

 60% of the most in-demand roles for 2020 are in tech and IT, with the top emerging jobs in the US projected including Artificial Intelligence specialists, robotics engineers, data scientists, and full-stack engineers.
 The primary challenge for technical recruiters this year will be competition.

 The stream of technical candidates entering the market isn’t slowing down, but 2020 will see employers buckling down on targeted hiring.
 Both small and large companies alike are expanding innovations this coming year, spiking an increasing demand for talents with specific specialized skills, such as AI, Big Data, cybersecurity, and quantum computing.
 However, the competition for tech talent is split between major tech corporations such as Apple, Google and Amazon, and smaller companies who are looking for rapid expansion.

 The recruitment tech solution.